1884 Bulgarian parliamentary election: Aftermath

 This was the last Bulgarian election held under the traditional divide between liberals and conservatives.

 After Karavelov became PM, the moderate liberals and Russophile conservatives formally split into the Tsankovist Party.
 Karavelov's government oversaw Bulgaria's unification and the subsequent Serbo-Bulgarian War.
 The Stambolovist Liberals left the party in 1886.
-The government was overthrown in the 1886 coup, however the coup-backed government was only joined by Tsankovists and Karavelov returned as PM 3 days later following a counter-coup.
-His new interim government included Liberals, Stambolovists and members of the remaining pro-Austrian conservatives.
-Four days later Vasil Radoslavov became PM.
+The government and Prince Alexander were overthrown in the 1886 coup, however the coup failed to gather support and Karavelov returned as the leader of a national unity government three days later.
+Four days later Vasil Radoslavov succeeded him as PM.
 New elections were called for a Grand National Assembly to elect a new monarch due to the abdication of Prince Alexander in the aftermath of the coup.
+The Stambolovist liberals dominated Bulgarian politics until 1894.